How to Convert Your Wix Site to WordPress: A Start-to-Finish Guide

 While Wix makes launching a new site relatively easy, the platform does have some limitations when it comes to customization.

-• Can’t Add Forms to Blog Posts: Wix currently doesn’t have the option for forms on blog posts — an inconvenience if you’re looking to gather visitor information or get signups.
+• You can’t add forms to blog posts.
+Wix currently doesn’t have the option for forms on blog posts — an inconvenience if you’re looking to gather visitor information or get signups.
 Instead, they offer a workaround where you can create a new page, create a form on that, and then link to it from your blog post.
 Having to navigate to another page just to fill out a form creates unnecessary friction for users, making it a less effective way to gather information.

-• Can’t switch templates once site is live: Choose your Wix template wisely as you won’t be able to change it once your site is live.
+• You can’t switch templates once the site is live.
+Choose your Wix template wisely as you won’t be able to change it once your site is live.
+(However, you can create as many sites as you want in your Wix account and transfer your plan, domain, media, and other elements from your old site to your new one.)

-• You can’t access or change the HTML of your site: Currently Wix users cannot access the HTML code on their site.
+• You can’t access or change the HTML of your site.
+Currently, Wix users cannot access the HTML code on their site.
 However, using Velo by Wix, you can add a few more features like database collection to the Wix editor if you choose.
+You can also add custom HTML tags from the editor.

 For users who don’t have the time to use or manage a robust number of out-of-the-box features, add-ons, and custom code, Wix is ideal for creating a basic site with lots of visual content.